bmeurant/technical-docs/software-architecture/system-design-patterns/sidecar.md

 -   **Resource Overhead**: Each sidecar consumes its own CPU and memory.
 Deploying a sidecar for every application instance can significantly increase overall resource consumption.
 -   **Latency**: While communication over `localhost` is very fast, it still introduces a small amount of latency compared to in-process function calls.
 -   **Deployment Complexity**: The number of deployed components doubles, which can add complexity to your CI/CD pipelines and orchestration.

 ---

+## Related Patterns

+-   **[[service-mesh]]**: The Sidecar pattern is the core implementation detail of a Service Mesh.
+The mesh's data plane is composed of sidecar proxies deployed next to each service.
+-   **[[posa#Ambassador|Ambassador]]**: The Ambassador pattern is a specialized type of Sidecar.
+While a general Sidecar can augment an application in many ways, an Ambassador specifically handles outbound network communication, acting as a proxy to the outside world.
+-   **[[posa#Proxy|Proxy]]**: The sidecar itself is often implemented as a Proxy, as it intercepts and manages communication on behalf of the main application.

+---